orbeon/orbeon-forms-doc/form-builder/dependent-fields-sections.md

-# Dependant fields and sections
+# Dependent fields and sections

 ## Rationale